St John's College, Cambridge: College choirs

-The men of the choir, or choral scholars, also form their own close harmony group, The Gentlemen of St John's.
+The choral scholars and lay clerks of the choir also form their close harmony group, The Gents of St John's.
 Their repertoire spans the 15th century through to the modern day, and concert tours have taken them to Europe, the US and Japan.
 They provide a mixture of classical a cappella music and folksongs, as well as covers of recent chart hits and light-hearted entertainment, and host an annual Christmas concert and garden party.

-The college also has a mixed-voice adult choir, St John's Voices, which was founded in 2013 to allow female members of the college to take part in the college's choral tradition.
-It comprises around 30 members and has premiered 3 works thus far.
+The college also had a mixed-voice adult choir, St John's Voices, which was founded in 2013 to allow female members of the college to take part in the college's choral tradition.
+It comprised around 30 members and premiered 3 works.
+In March 2024, St John's Voices received written notice from the College of their disbandment by June 2024.
+This decision by the College was met with widespread controversy, as soprano undergraduates at the College would be unable to sing in a College Choir.
+This sparked a campaign by members of St John's Voices against the disbandment, with an open letter stating that the decision was "regressive" and that the admission of female singers into the Choir of St John's College had been "weaponised against the very existence of another ensemble, supposedly in the name of broadening opportunities".
+The open letter received national media attention from The Guardian, The Daily Telegraph and The Independent, with notable supporters including former Archbishop of Canterbury and Master of Magdalene College Rowan Williams, music director of the London Symphony Orchestra Sir Simon Rattle, mezzo-soprano Dame Sarah Connolly, and composer John Rutter.

 Traditions and legends

 Shield and arms

 St John's College and Christ's College, Cambridge both bear the arms of Lady Margaret Beaufort, Countess of Richmond and Derby, mother of Henry VII.
-These arms are recorded in the College of Arms as being borne by right, and are described as: Quarterly: 1 and 4 azure three fleurs-de-lis gold (France, Modern); 2 and 3 gules three lions passant gardant or (England); all within a border compony silver and azure.
+These arms are recorded in the College of Arms as being borne by right, and are described as Quarterly: 1 and 4 azure three fleurs-de-lis gold (France, Modern); 2 and 3 gules three lions passant gardant or (England); all within a border compony silver and azure.
 In addition, both foundations use the Beaufort crest, an eagle displayed arising out of a coronet of roses and fleurs-de-lis all gold, but their title to this is more doubtful.
 When displayed in their full achievement, the arms are flanked by mythical yales.